loic-roux-404/k3s-paas/README.md

 nix develop .#builder
 ```

-This starts dnsmasq in background, you may need to force a refresh of dns cache :
+This starts dnsmasq in background, you might need to force a refresh of dns cache :

 ```bash
 sudo dscacheutil -flushcache; sudo killall -HUP mDNSResponder